 - 3.2.8 HRAs of plans and strategies typically have to deal with a degree of uncertainty; very often, it is not possible to provide a detailed assessment of the effects of a proposal as many aspects of the proposal simply cannot be fully defined at the strategy-level in the planning hierarchy. - 3.2.9 In many respects the DWMP is more similar to a Local Plan or a Flood Risk Management Plan (FRMP) than a WRMP, and so it is appropriate to apply techniques and protocols used for HRA of these plans to the DWMP.
-In particular: - Case-practice in the assessment of Local Plans typically involves a screening step (sometimes referred to as 'pre-screening') that aims to filter out those plan aspects that cannot be assessed as part of an HRA; various criteria are used to identify such aspects, but broadly these would include the following (note, some plan aspects might meet several of these): - general statements of policy or general aspirations (this might include the objectives of the DWMP, notwithstanding that these will be positive for the environment); - general design / guidance criteria (e.g. on signage note, this would be unusual within the DWMP); - or policies that cannot lead to or trigger development or other changes (e.g. commitments to investigate issues and solutions (which would then be subject to assessment), and where these investigations do not provide a 'trigger' for a specific development); - proposals referred to but not proposed by the plan (e.g. existing sewerage schemes that are ongoing or imminent, that are included for completeness); - general plan-wide environmental protection (etc.) policies; - policies or proposals which steer change in such a way as to protect European sites from adverse effects (e.g. options that encourage reduced water usage might fall into this category). - Similarly, HRAs of recent FRMPs have typically 'screened out' "measures that would not have physical effects" (e.g. reducing the impacts of flooding through land use and development policy, improving awareness of flood risk, or engaging with partners) and measures from existing plans or projects that have been subject to HRA.
+In particular: - Case-practice in the assessment of Local Plans typically involves a screening step (sometimes referred to as 'pre-screening') that aims to filter out those plan aspects that cannot be assessed as part of an HRA; various criteria are used to identify such aspects, but broadly these would include the following (note, some plan aspects might meet several of these): - general statements of policy or general aspirations (this might include the objectives of the DWMP, notwithstanding that these will be positive for the environment); - general design / guidance criteria (e.g. on signage note, this would be unusual within the DWMP); - or policies that cannot lead to or trigger development or other changes (e.g. commitments to investigate issues and solutions (which would then be subject to assessment), and where these investigations do not provide a 'trigger' for a specific development); - proposals referred to but not proposed by the plan (e.g. existing sewerage schemes that are ongoing or imminent, that are included for completeness); - general plan-wide environmental protection (etc.) policies; - policies or proposals which steer change in such a way as to protect European sites from adverse effects (e.g. options that encourage reduced water usage might fall into this category). - Similarly, HRAs of recent FRMPs12 have typically 'screened out' "measures that would not have physical effects" (e.g. reducing the impacts of flooding through land use and development policy, improving awareness of flood risk, or engaging with partners) and measures from existing plans or projects that have been subject to HRA. - Guidance and case-practice also allows for the assessment of plan components 'down the line' at a lower tier in the planning hierarchy if the information available at the higher-tier is fundamentally insufficient to complete a meaningful appropriate assessment.
+This is usually only appropriate where there is sufficient certainty that the proposals can (with the implementation of established scheme-level measures that are known to be effective) avoid adverse effects on the integrity of European sites; and/or if appropriate investigation schemes are identified to resolve the uncertainty and commitments are made within the plan to not pursue an option if adverse effects are identified through these investigations.
+Typically this requires that: - the higher tier plan appraisal cannot reasonably predict the effects on a European site in a meaningful way; whereas;

-&lt;sup>12 For example, the Severn River Basin District Flood Risk Management Plan 2015-2021 [available at: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/505387/LIT\10247\SE VERN\FRMP\HRA.pdf]
+12 For example, the Severn River Basin District Flood Risk Management Plan 2015-2021 [available at: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/505387/LIT_10247_S EVERN_FRMP_HRA.pdf]